JIceberg/jiceberg/README.md

 # Jackson Isenberg

 Creator of FTCLib, CEO of [The Jaxon Files](http://www.jaxonfiles.com/).
+Undergraduate Computer Science major at Georgia Tech.

+## Status

+### Learning
+I am currently performing research on and learning:
+* Kotlin
+* C
+* x86-64 ASM
+* Shell

+### Projects
+I am working on:
+* a compiler for C
+* a rewrite of a popular OpenCV library for better features and mechanics
+* an operating system built from Rust

 ## GitHub Stats